cybershrapnel/HybridTales/README.md

 ## Using the API via Swagger
-[NanoCheeZe MEQUAVIS HybridTales API](https://nanocheeze.com/docs) You can access the API documentation and make queries using Swagger.
+[NanoCheeZe MEQUAVIS HybridTales API](https://nanocheeze.com/docs)

+You can access the API documentation and make queries using Swagger.
 Follow the steps below to get started:

-1. You can run the project locally or from your domain.
+1. You can run the project locally or from your domain to access the API.
+The API is interactive.
-2. Open your web browser and visit [http://localhost:8000/docs](http://localhost:8000/docs). (or your domain instead of localhost)
+2. Open your web browser and visit [http://localhost/docs](http://localhost/docs). (or your domain instead of localhost)
 3. On the API page, you'll find an interactive interface that allows you to explore and test the different API routes and endpoints.

 ![image info](./swagger.png)

-## Getting help

-If you run into issues or have questions building a plugin, please join our [Developer community forum](https://community.openai.com/c/chat-plugins/20).